-Bacon wrapped smoked meatloaf studded with cubes of cheddar is the dinner entree you've been missing your entire life.
+This Bacon-Wrapped Smoked Meatloaf Recipe is the dinner entree you've been missing your entire life.
 You only need a handful of ingredients for the best meatloaf you have ever tasted.

 Ingredients

-Ground Beef - We like ground beef in this recipe but you can use ground sirloin, ground chuck, ground turkey, or even ground chicken if you prefer.
+- Ground Beef - We like ground beef in this recipe, but you can use ground sirloin, ground chuck, ground turkey, or even ground chicken if you prefer.
 Combining beef with venison or ground Italian sausage is another good choice.

-Thick Cut Bacon - Bacon is the star of the show when you wrap a whole meatloaf in it.
-Use good quality bacon so it really stands out in flavor.
+- Thick-Cut Bacon - Bacon is the star of the show when you wrap a whole meatloaf in it.
+Use good-quality bacon, so it really stands out in flavor.

-Garlic Powder - Gives the meat a nice flavor.
+- Garlic Powder - Gives the meat a nice flavor.
 We really like using roasted garlic powder instead of the regular garlic powder.

-Wood Chips or Pellets - Not really an ingredient but definitely a necessary part of the recipe.
+- Wood Chips or Pellets - Not really an ingredient, but definitely a necessary part of the recipe.
 We use a combination of cherry wood, apple, and hickory.
 Mesquite is another good choice.

-How to Make Bacon Wrapped Smoked Meatloaf
+How to Make Smoked Meatloaf

 First Step: Put your ground beef into a large mixing bowl and season well.
 Work the beef with your hands to make sure the seasoning gets thoroughly incorporated into the meat.

-Variations & Flavors
+Variations

-Jalapeno Popper - Mix in some sliced jalapenos and then serve with a simple cream cheese sauce by mixing softened cream cheese with a little butter and cream.
+- Jalapeno Popper - Mix in some sliced jalapenos and then serve with a simple cream cheese sauce by mixing softened cream cheese with a little butter and cream.

-Spices & Herbs - You can definitely switch up the spices and herbs.
-Add some parsley for a bit of color or add smoked paprika for extra smoky flavor.
+- Spices & Herbs - You can definitely switch up the spices and herbs.
+Add some parsley for a bit of color, or add smoked paprika for extra smoky flavor.

 Common Questions